 If it becomes necessary along the way, you might want to break up into two groups depending on ability and desire for speed.
 This must be a conscious decision and everyone must be aware of the change.
 Always notify the ride leader or cleanup if you have to leave the group for any reason.

-If you are planning a ride with a group of 8 or more people you will need to first fill out a Notification of Intent form for the Department of Environment and Conservtion.
+If you are planning a ride with a group of 8 or more people you will need to first fill out a Notification of Intent form for the Department of Parks and Wildlife (DPaW).
 See Groups Using the Trail for more information.

 Our latest news, events and info in your inbox once a month.